Community Education

 The Community and Neighborhood Resources Division offers two key educational programs designed to support and strengthen our Longmont community.

 The Landlord Tenant Alliance (LTA) provides a valuable resource for tenants, property managers, housing authorities, case managers, and maintenance staff, helping them navigate housing regulations and understand their rights and responsibilities.
-This initiative, in partnership with the Longmont Police Department, ensures that all stakeholders, from private owners to larger agencies, have the tools they need to maintain healthy and informed relationships within Longmont’s housing community.
+Through free trainings and discussions, participants gain practical tools to address common housing challenges, improve communication, and build more stable and informed housing relationships.
+This initiative, in partnership with Public Safety, supports both private owners and larger agencies in maintaining healthy and effective housing practices across Longmont.

 Both programs provide free and accessible support to individuals and groups, helping strengthen neighborhoods, foster positive leadership, and improve the overall well being of Longmont residents.